Stephen G. Brooks

-Stephen Gallup Brooks is a Professor of Government in the Department of Government at Dartmouth College.
+Stephen Gallup Brooks (born 1971) is an American political scientist.
+He is currently professor of government in the Department of Government at Dartmouth College.

 Academic career

-Brooks was educated at the University of California, Santa Cruz (B.A.) and Yale University (Ph.D.).
+Brooks holds a BA from the University of California, Santa Cruz and a PhD from Yale University.
 He has taught at Dartmouth College since 2001.
-Brooks is well known in the international relations community for his contributions to international political economy and American grand strategy.
+Brooks is well known in the international relations field for his contributions to international political economy and American grand strategy.
 Along with William Wohlforth, he has authored a number of articles related to American foreign policy and has advocated for continued American primacy around the world.